Profitable investment strategies for all economic environments

 It is now that people can see that investment is producing positive returns.
 Demand for commercial, office, and residential space is growing as the local economy expands.
 There are more jobs, and people are moving into the area.
 Rents are rising, and construction levels are increasing.
 At some point during this phase, demand and supply will be in equilibrium.

-3. Plateau (also called oversupply)
+3. Established (also called oversupply)

 The growth cycle comes to an end and the area experiences a plateau while the area is still benefitting from all the investment previous during the growth cycle.
 However, it is short-lived, as no new investment is being introduced.

 The balance of demand and supply of homes shifts to oversupply.
 You’ll notice that homes take longer to sell or rent, and commercial and office space will remain empty.